 ~Explaining to guests about our green school project~

-~Showing EIMS part of the garden which needed a net cover to prevent birds from eating the plants and how we make compost manure from waste~
+~Showing EIMS part of the garden and how we make compost manure from waste~

 If you would like to make a donation towards the creation of a school vegetable garden in the Waterberg or towards multi-use sanitary pads for pupils please click here detailing your wishes.
 Sets of sanitary packs cost R220 and last for approx 48 months.
 We are hoping to raise enough money for all the school girls in the Waterberg to be kitted out.